PLEASE SHARE ELECTRONICALLY ♻ DO

 change their polluting behavior when laws and lawsuits force them to.
 Otherwise they’ll do whatever is most profitable for them

 while they weave a “green story” for you.
-The laws won’t change if we keep electing
+The laws won’t

-politicians who do not make the survival of our environment a priority.
+change if we keep electing politicians who do not make the survival of our environment

 b.